 In 2013, a “Krebsonsecurity” exposed SSNDOB store in its investigation report, and after three days, Armand deleted his profile on European social network VK.
 However, the gang registered a new domain name for SSNDOB and compromised a computer of the Nigerian financial institution.
 It is believed that the Cyclosa gang did not stop and they will continue to spread cyber attacks in the upcoming years.

 The Cyber Crime history of Cyclosa Gang:

-Before forming Cyclosa gang, the owner Armand was involved in fraud, breached Australian Citizen’s financial data.
-In 2007, he registered an account on cyber crime forum and appealed other users to advise him about data theft through unsecure Wi-Fi connection.
+Before forming the Cyclosa gang, the owner Armand was involved in fraud, breached Australian Citizen’s financial data.
+In 2007, he registered an account on the cybercrime forum and appealed to other users to advise him about data theft through an unsecured Wi-Fi connection.
 In 2008, Armand started to target UK and US citizens to make more money.
 He also explored the usage of remote access Trojan to steal data from compromised PCs.

-In 2009, Armand with three main partners started Cyclosa gang.
-He did numbers of cyber crime range from malware based search engine optimization, pay per click scheme, and hijacking of chat accounts, Botnet traffic, and financial information.
+In 2009, Armand with three main partners started the Cyclosa gang.
+He did a number of cybercrime range from malware-based search engine optimization, pay per click scheme, and the hijacking of chat accounts, Botnet traffic, and financial information.
 They also published 75,000 expired passports of Russian citizens for sale along with FTP accounts and “rights” to a compromised server.
-In 2010, the gang started SSNDOB store to sell personal data and SSN of American citizen.
-In 2012, they breached a US based credit union, a bank based at California, and Georgian government agency.
+In 2010, the gang started the SSNDOB store to sell personal data and SSN of American citizens.
+In 2012, they breached a US-based credit union, a bank based in California, and a Georgian government agency.
 In 2013, Cyclosa Gang stole data from data brokers and software development firms.
-Below is the infographic that shows the evolution of Cyclosa gang and the numbers of cyber crime they did.
+Below is the infographic that shows the evolution of the Cyclosa gang and the numbers of cybercrime they did.